 Vox introduced what would become the quintessential portable electronic organ, the Continental.
 In addition to its unique and still sought-after ‘transistor’ sound, the Continental remains an iconic example of sixties style with its distinctive tangerine top, reverse-coloured keys and chromed metal stand.

 Alfa Romeo launched the Giulia Berlina, the first model in what would be a wide range of sporting vehicles in the manner established so successfully with the Giulietta.
 Despite the seemingly boxy countenance of the Giulia, it was one of the most aerodynamic designs of the decade with a coefficient of drag of 0.33.

-The first manufacturer to utilize a truncated Kamm-effect low-drag tail after World War II on the Giulietta Zagato SZ Coda Tronca, Alfa Romeo now became the first to apply the design to a production model with the debut of the new Giulia.
+The first manufacturer to utilize a truncated Kamm-effect low-drag tail after World War II on the Giulietta Zagato SZ Coda Tronca, Alfa Romeo now became the first to apply the design to a mass-production model with the debut of the new Giulia.

 The soundtrack from the film West Side Story, released in late 1961, soared to Number One in the U.S. and U.K and went on to become not only the largest-selling musical album of 1962, but the best-selling album of the entire decade.

 Charles Mingus composed Epitaph, The Oscar Peterson Trio released Night Train and The Beatles recorded Love Me Do and Please Please Me at Abbey Road Studios.

 Buick premiered GM’s first real competitor to the four-place Thunderbird, the Riviera.

 Chevrolet introduced the new Corvette Sting Ray.
 The previous Corvette, though continuously revised and updated, was still rooted solidly in the fifties.
 The new model expressed a decidedly sixties aesthetic from its disappearing headlamps to its tapered fastback roofline with distinctive split rear window.